It appears that fall is here – at least by the look of my yard – with winter not too far behind.

 Bottom line, there is no reason to be in that big of a hurry unless it is a matter of life or death.
 At that point, I hope we would call 9-1-1 for assistance.

-With Halloween quickly approaching, I thought I would share a fun and not-so-well-known holiday observed on Oct.
+With Halloween soon approaching, I thought I would share a fun and not-so-well-known holiday observed on Wednesday, Oct.
 30 – Haunted Refrigerator Day.

 Are you afraid of those things lurking in the darkness of your refrigerator?
 You probably should be afraid...very afraid.
 Take this opportunity on the night before Halloween to face your fridge demons.